HenriqueBBrum/DINT/README.md

 After each algorithm has finished, the results are used with two python scripts to compare them.
 The scripts are inside the *evaluation_scripts* folder:

 * *link_utilization_plots.py*: This script plots a comparison between the real link utilization (seen by the destination host) and the telemetry link utilization (seen by the monitoring host).
-It also calculates the RMSE, telemetry overhead, and jitter and saves it to another file.
+It also calculates the RMSE and telemetry overhead and saves it to another file.
-* *comparison_plots.py* This file creates multiple bar graphs of RMSE, telemetry overhead, and jitter metrics.
+* *comparison_plots.py* This file creates multiple bar graphs of RMSE and telemetry overhea.

 To test each switch type individually, go to the *src* folder and first clean the environment.